-- 50. The Mentioning Counsel may send the Email to the Court to request for directions for the plaintiff to set down the action for trial. - 51.
-For motor accident claims, the Email must state whether it is a property damage claim, a personal injury claim or a mixed claim. - 52.
-At any aCDR hearing, where it is clear that parties are unable to achieve a resolution of the matter, the Court may direct the plaintiff to set down the action for trial. - 53.
-The aCDR process is concluded after the Court makes the direction for the setting down of the action for trial.
+- 49. The Mentioning Counsel may send the Email to the Court to request for directions for the plaintiff/claimant to set down the action for trial. - 50.
+For motor accident claims, the Email must state whether it is a property damage claim, a personal injury claim or a mixed claim. - 51.
+At any aCDR hearing, where it is clear that parties are unable to achieve a resolution of the matter: - (a) For proceedings commenced before 1 April 2022, the Court may direct the plaintiff to set down the action for trial; - (b) For proceedings commenced on or after 1 April 2022, the Court may make any other necessary directions to bring the proceedings to trial. - 52.
+The aCDR process is concluded after the Court makes any of the directions set out in paragraph 51.